Skip to main content

 To complete this task:

-2. From the Filter Flaws dropdown menu, select a filter:
+2. Select Filter Flaws, then select a filter:

 • Severity: hide or show flaws based on their severity.